STEM Fest

 Citizens Against Ruining the Environment (CARE) will be there as an exhibitor so make sure to stop by and chat with us!
 We are a local, 501(c)(3) registered nonprofit group, staffed entirely by volunteers, that has worked under the shadow of heavy industry for over a quarter of a century to protect Will County’s natural environment.
 And STEM Fest is a wonderful opportunity for young people to consider a career or future work in the environmental field.

-Some of our current projects include removing toxic coal ash repositories in our county, regulating PFAS contamination, and encouraging actions to help reduce/eliminate single-use plastic.
+Some of our current projects include removing toxic coal ash repositories in Will County, investigating the environmental impacts of data centers rapidly appearing in our communities and all over Illinois, advocating for the regulation of PFAS, and encouraging actions to help reduce/eliminate single-use plastic.

 More information